eecs280staff/tutorials/docs/setup_remotessh.md

 ## Prerequisites
-If you haven't already, follow the [CAEN Linux Tutorial](setup_caen.html) so your CAEN environment is ready for VS Code to access.
+If you haven't already, follow the [CAEN Linux Tutorial](setup_caen.html) to prepare your CAEN environment for VS Code access.
+Be sure to set up [SSH multiplexing](setup_caen.html#avoiding-repeated-2fa).
+This can help you avoid repeated 2FA prompts when connecting.

 If you need a refresher on VS code, read through the [tutorial](setup_vscode.html).

 <div class="primer-spec-callout warning" markdown="1">